 Corey Ann Haydu is thrilled to be teaching with Writopia!
 She is the author of the Young Adult novels OCD Love Story (Simon and Schuster 2013), Life By Committee (HarperCollins 2014), Making Pretty (HarperCollins 2015), and the middle grade novel, Rules For Stealing Stars (HarperCollins 2015).
 A graduate of NYU’s Tisch School of the Arts and The New School’s Writing for Children MFA program, Corey has been working in children’s publishing since 2009.
 In 2013, Corey was chosen as one of Publisher Weekly’s Flying Starts.
 Her books have been Junior Library Guild Selections, Indie Next Selections, and BCCB Blue Ribbon Selections.

 Ben is looking forward to being a part of the Writopia team!
 He's a Brooklyn-based writer and filmmaker originally from Westchester, NY.
 His stories have appeared in The Westchester Review and The New York Times’ "Metropolitan Diary."
 His first feature film Larchmont screened at the Twin Cities Film Fest and Yonkers Film Festival in 2016.
 Ben is also a composer with music appearing on the PBS NewsHour.
+In 2019, he was recognized by the Scholastic Awards as an "outstanding educator whose dedication, commitment, and guidance are represented by student work selected for national honors."
 He is currently in post-production on his second film Noah Wise.